 For us, Bangkok has always felt somewhat like a second home.
 It’s a place we know very well and have returned to six times during our travels.
-Every time we land there a wave of nostalgia comes over us as we remember the start of our backpacking journey in 2008.
+Every time we land there a wave of nostalgia comes over us as we remember backpacking Thailand in 2008, which was the start of our travelling lifestyle.
 We arrived in Bangkok from Vancouver as naive 24 year olds ready to take on the world! (or at least, Southern Asia)

 As we continue with our Digital Nomad lifestyle, finding ourselves in countries with proper healthcare and necessities that we need is the exception, rather than the norm.

 Prior to this recent week in Bangkok, we had been travelling around Colombia, Argentina, Uruguay, Chile, the UK, Greece and Kyrgyzstan, and apart from the UK, the rest of the countries aren’t exactly known for their healthcare.
 Or, because we were travelling too fast, we didn’t have a chance to stop and make appointments.

 And forget about buying any electronics in South America – it’s way too expensive there.